 - Will pay the levy directly to HMRC through the PAYE process.

-- Will have their funds credited into the Digital Apprenticeship Scheme (DAS).
+- Will have their funds credited into the Digital Apprenticeship Scheme (AS).

 How to create an account

-- Find out if your business will need to pay the Apprenticeship Levy by using the Apprenticeship Levy tool.
+- Find out if your business will need to pay the Apprenticeship Levy by visiting this page: https://www.apprenticeships.gov.uk/employers/funding-an-apprenticeship#

 - If you are a levy-paying business, you will need your company’s Government Gateway user ID and password (your payroll or finance department should have this information).
 If your company has a payroll agent, don’t use the agent’s login details, instead you will need to set up a Government Gateway account.